 Native animals include eastern grey kangaroos, emus, spotted-tail quolls, black wallabies and the eastern barred bandicoot, one of Victoria’s most endangered creatures.
 You might see some of these animals while walking around the Sanctuary.
-Quolls are noctural creatures that mainly hunt at night.
-Like the eastern barred bandicoot, the quolls are also endagered.
+Quolls are nocturnal creatures that mainly hunt at night.
+Like the eastern barred bandicoot, the quolls are also endangered.

-We thought it was a fantastic place and can see ourselves returning with Alex many times and for many years to come.
+We thought it was a fantastic place and we’ve returned to Serendip Sanctuary several times with The Monsta many times and for many years to come.